donbright/rust-lang-cheat-sheet/README.md

 ## WARNING very unfinished

-unfinished, has not been quality checked
+unfinished, has not been quality checkedm contains errrors

 ## Rust in a Nutshell